zhutoutoutousan/A-study-note-as-a-beginner/Heuristics/academic.md

 - [The map of Chemistry](https://www.youtube.com/watch?v=P3RXtoYCW4M)
 - [The map of Computer Science](https://www.youtube.com/watch?v=SzJ46YA_RaA)
 # Study style(Academic)
+## From my perspective
+- Top-down approach is probably for me.
+Top represents something I'm drawn to.
+Many universities use Bottom-up approach, which I think is confusing, deflating and ineffective.
 ## The science behind learning
 ### Basic rules
 - Like weightlifting and bodybuilding, learning something difficult takes time